Questions and Answers about the ONE FUND

 What if I can’t give right now?

 There are ways we all can help.
 You can pledge now and defer your payment until later or pay in installments via your FACTS account, bank check, or credit card.
-All pledge payments must be received by the close of the Annual Fund, which is June 30, 2020.
+All pledge payments for a specific campaign year must be received by the close of our fiscal year to be counted, which is June 30.

 Can I make a monthly donation?

 Yes!
 A monthly donation is an excellent way to support the Washington Waldorf School.
 You may also make a monthly donation by using your credit card or you can have it rolled into your bill via FACTS.
 A $50 monthly donation adds up to a significant $600 yearly gift!